How To Make Amazing Leek And Chickpea Soup For Kids

 Did you know there could be up to 6 cubes of sugar in one of the most popular shop bought jars of pasta sauce?
 So, there is every reason to ditch the jars and roll your sleeves up!

 There are literally only three ingredients in this pasta sauce and you can make as little or as much as you need.
 If you are short of time you can pierce the tomatoes instead of cutting them in half.

 When the tomatoes are quite soft, crush them with a fork to release all the sweet juice. l like to stir grated feta cheese into the pasta along with this sauce as the flavours blend together so well and produce a delicious creamy pasta sauce.
 Leave out the feta if you prefer a healthier option!

 Did you know there may be up to 2.6g of salt in some of the most popular 400g cans of soup?
 Which is just under half of the recommended daily amount for an adult.
 I can think of no better reason for adding your own homemade soup to your list of freezer meals.
-My kids love coming home to this delicious soup in the winter and I know always that it is not full of salt and preservatives.
+My kids love coming home to this delicious leek and chickpea soup in the winter and I know always that it is not full of salt and preservatives.